|

 to 20MB and downloads faster, and all the broken links and missing

-(Since you will eventually want to verify our copy with the
+(Since you will eventually want to compare our copy to the original,

-original, instructions to compile your own copy from the GPO
+instructions to compile your own copy from the GPO are provided

-Note, the eCFR will refer to its search results as 'matches')
+Note, eCFR will refer to search results as 'matches'.)

-- Open the folder where you placed your copy, then open Main
+- Open folder where you downloaded, then open Main Folder and

 - Search for any subject.
-Use one term or more.
+Use one or more terms.
 Example: "taxable"

 or "taxable income".
 See image